 El Salvador coffee is and has been a big part of the nation’s history and culture.
 Since its introduction in 1779, the cultivation of these beans has impacted the history and economy of the country.

-El Salvador coffee production is vital to the Salvadoran economy; it creates jobs and produces export revenue.
-Traditionally a large percentage of Salvadoran coffee is exported, but there is plenty to drink in the country.
+El Salvador’s coffee production is vital to the Salvadoran economy; it creates jobs and produces export revenue.
+Traditionally, a large percentage of Salvadoran coffee is exported, but there is plenty to drink in the country.

 El Salvador produces high-quality coffee beans grown in rich volcanic soil at high altitudes.
 The Country has the ideal soil and climate to harvest the varieties of Salvadoran coffee such as Bourbon, Pacas, Pacamara, Catimor, Catuaí, Catisic, Caturra, and Cuscatleco.